unionlabs/union/voyager/CONCEPTS.md

 - a store specification, where client and consensus states are stored (among any other states required by the IBC specification)
 - this store is required to be provable (i.e. the host environment must have some form of "proof" for it's storage, most likely merkleized)

-Everything else is an implementation detail of the ibc specification.
+Everything else is an implementation detail of the IBC specification.

 ### Chain